FAU-LAP/NOMAD-CAMELS/docs/source/doc/tutorials/quick_start_protocols.md

 - `motorY` to `For_Loop_Value`
 - `motorZ` to `For_Loop_Count + For_Loop_Value`

-to demonstrate both of the variables and the use of mathematical operations (here `+`) in value fields.
+to show how to use the variables and the mathematical operations (here `+`) in value fields.

 ### 3.4.
 Read Channels
 Now set which channels should be read each time the loop is iterated over.
 If you like you can  select `Read All` at the top to read all available channels.
 You could of course select individual channels if you want read fewer.
 Here we are only interested in the motor channels, so we will only read these.